Economy of the United States: Venture capital investment

 Venture capital, as an industry, originated in the United States, which it still dominates.
 According to the National Venture Capital Association 11% of private sector jobs come from venture capital backed companies and venture capital backed revenue accounts for 21% of U.S. GDP.

 Total U.S. investment in venture capital amounted to $48.3 billion in 2014, for 4,356 deals.
 This represented "an increase of 61% in dollars and a 4% increase in deals over the prior year", reported the National Venture Capital Association.
 The Organisation for Economic Cooperation and Development estimates that venture capital investment in the United States had fully recovered by 2014 to pre-recession levels.
 The National Venture Capital Association has reported that, in 2014, venture capital investment in the life sciences was at its highest level since 2008: in biotechnology, $6.0 billion was invested in 470 deals and, in life sciences overall, $8.6 billion in 789 deals (including biotechnology and medical devices).

 Two thirds (68%) of the investment in biotechnology went to first-time/early-stage development deals and the remainder to the expansion stage of development (14%), seed-stage companies (11%) and late-stage companies (7%).
 However, it was the software industry which invested in the greatest number of deals overall: 1,799, for an investment of $19.8 billion.
 Second came internet-specific companies, garnering US$11.9 billion in investment through 1,005 deals.
 Many of these companies are based in the state of California, which alone concentrates 28% of U.S. research.

 Some new American businesses raise investments from angel investors (venture capitalists).
 In 2010 healthcare/medical accounted for the largest share of angel investments, with 30% of total angel investments (vs. 17% in 2009), followed by software (16% vs. 19% in 2007), biotech (15% vs. 8% in 2009), industrial/energy (8% vs. 17% in 2009), retail (5% vs. 8% in 2009) and IT services (5%).

 Americans are "venturesome consumers" who are unusually willing to try new products of all sorts, and to pester manufacturers to improve their products.

 Mergers and acquisitions

-Since 1985 there have been three major waves of M&A in the U.S. (see graph "Mergers and Acquisitions in the U.S. since 1985").
-2017 has been the most active year in terms of number of deals (12,914), whereas 2015 cumulated to the biggest overall value of deals ($24 billion).
+Since 1985 there have been three major waves of mergers and acquisitions in the country.
+2017 has been the most active year in terms of number of deals (12,914), whereas 2015 accumulated to the biggest overall value of deals ($24 billion).

 The biggest merger deal in U.S. history was the acquisition of Time Warner by America Online Inc. in 2000, where the bid was over $164 billion.
 Since 2000 acquisitions of U.S. companies by Chinese investors increased by 368%.
 The other way round—U.S. companies acquiring Chinese Companies—showed a decrease of 25%, with a short upwards trend until 2007.